 Wisconsin's goal is to have a qualified teacher in every classroom in every school, especially high poverty schools.
 Current data about ESEA Qualified Teachers by School Poverty Level are available for download in Excel format.

 See Wisconsin's Consolidated State Performance Reports (Part I, Section 1.5) for more information about teachers teaching core subjects disaggregated by school poverty status.
 These reports are updated annually.

 For definitions, see the WISEdash Glossary (includes terms used in SDPR and WINSS)

-For definitions used in collecting teacher FTE assignment, classes taught, experience, and higher education data, see WISEstaff/PI-1202 Data Collection Information.
+For definitions used in collecting teacher FTE assignment, classes taught, experience, and higher education data, see the WISEstaff Data Collection webpage..

 All counts used in calculating percents depend on the specific subject(s) and teacher variable of interest.
 Users can select from the options below

 |Subject Taught:||English Language Arts, Mathematics, Science, Social Studies, Foreign Languages, The Arts: Art & Design Dance Music Theater, Elementary - All Subjects, Special Education - Core Subjects, Special Education Summary, Core Subjects Summary, Summary - All Subjects|